 - And what if each and every scene is absolutely crucial to the main plot?

-How come she decided so quickly to accept the fact that there are two Coopers whilst talking to Dale Cooper just briefly on the phone, despite not understanding the basic concept of how cell phones work (let alone the concept of supernatural doppelgängers) — and then decide to pick up a gun (she’s not a violent person) and just blow Mr. C away in the sheriff’s office?
+How come Lucy decided so quickly to accept the fact that there are two Coopers whilst talking to Dale Cooper just briefly on the phone, despite having difficulties with the concept of how cell phones work (let alone the concept of supernatural doppelgängers) — only to pick up a gun (she’s not a violent person) and blow Mr. C away?

 In my mind, Lucy would only use a gun to someone she knows is pure evil.
 And what could Mr. C had done to her that she didn’t remember until she talked to Cooper on the phone?

-Wally is clearly inspired deeply by both Marlon Brando and the Godfather movies, which is quite cliché for a Lynch/Frost character.
+Wally is clearly inspired by Marlon Brando, which is quite cliché for a Lynch/Frost character.
 And for some reason, it’s important for Wally to pay his respects to Sheriff Truman in a mannerism that could only be described as an attempt at acting out a bad script.
 Why, why, and why?

 In one of Lucy’s earlier scenes, we see a photograph on her desk portraying her family.
 Except it’s a family with poorly made cutouts of their heads, thus suggesting that something is false about their family — something that Lucy and Andy can’t deal with.